-If Limited Cover Conditions apply we get the first SG contribution for you on, or by no later than 6 months after your employment commencement date and you are not at work on the day that your cover starts until the day you are first at work on or after the day that your cover starts. we get the first SG contribution for you more than 6 months after your employment commencement date for the first 12 months after cover starts; and thereafter until the day you are first at work after the first 12 month period ends. you've previously been paid a TPD or terminal illness insurance benefit from the fund, any other super fund or any insurance policy for TPD and terminal illness cover for the duration of your cover with the fund.
+If Limited Cover Conditions apply we get the first SG contribution for you on, or by no later than 6 months after, your eligibility date (or on, or by no later than 6 months after, your Employment Commencement Date when the dangerous occupation exception provision applies) until the day you are first at work on or after the day that your cover starts. we get the first SG contribution for you more than 6 months after your eligibility date (or more than 6 months after your Employment Commencement Date when the dangerous occupation exception provision applies) for the first 12 months after cover starts; and thereafter until the day you are first at work after the first 12 months period ends. you've previously been paid a TPD or terminal illness insurance benefit from the fund, any other super fund or any insurance policy for TPD and terminal illness cover for the duration of your cover with the fund.